theSTremblay/Reddit_Comment_Scraper_To_Csv/README.md

   Pyhton 3 -> Besides print statements very little would likely need to be changed for Python2.7

-  must have a praw.ini file in the same location as Scraper.py as well for accessing the reddit API:
+  must have a praw.ini file in the same location as Scraper.py to access the reddit API: